Strong diameter two property and convex combination of slices reaching the unit sphere

-Consequently $C\cap S_{X\pten Y}\neq \emptyset$ as desired. \end{proof}
+Consequently, $C\cap S_{X\pten Y}\neq \emptyset$ as desired. \end{proof}

-\begin{remark} The assumption on both factors is necessary.
+\begin{remark} The assumption of the property on both factors is necessary.
 In fact, consider $X=\ell_\infty$ and $Y=\ell_p^3$ for some $2<p<\infty$.
 Note that every convex combination of slices of $B_X$ intersects the unit sphere \cite[Example 3.3]{al}.
-However, this is not longer true for $X\pten Y$ because such space even fails the strong diameter two property \cite[Corollary 3.9]{llr}, so Theorem \ref{carasd2p} yields the existence of a convex combination of slices $C$ in $B_{X\pten Y}$ and a radius $0<r<1$ such that $C\subseteq r B_{X\pten Y}$.
+However, this is not longer true for $X\pten Y$ because such space even fails the strong diameter two property \cite[Corollary 3.9]{llr}, so Theorem \ref{carasd2p} yields the existence of a convex combination of slices $C$ in $B_{X\pten Y}$ and a radius $0<r<1$ such that $C\subseteq r B_{X\pten Y}$. \end{remark}